Are you an advisor? Go to Unbiased Pro

 Retire with $4 million: a complete guide

-The chances are very high that 4 million dollars will successfully and effectively fund your retirement, even if you’re planning for a more lavish lifestyle as a retiree than most.
+Yes, you can retire with $4 million.
+This amount is highly likely to successfully and effectively fund your retirement, even if you’re planning for a more lavish lifestyle than most retirees.

 If you leave work at 61, the average retirement age as of the latest Gallup data, you’ll have more than enough to see you through to a life expectancy of 90 or even 100.
 Across 29 years, $4 million could equate to a generous $11,494 a month.